3,800 words. Reading time: ~14 minutes.

-- A 2019 study found eating 1.6 g/kg of protein from plant sources was equally effective for muscle and strength gains as getting it from animal sources (Tap).
+- A 2019 study found eating 1.6 g/kg of protein from plant sources – compared to animal sources – was equally effective for muscle and strength gains in beginners who only trained their quads and glutes (Tap) (Tap).

 In light of these new findings, we’ve lowered the usual plant-based protein recommendations for muscle growth, as you can see from the image below.

 To assess whether you have optimized amino acid intake per meal, you can use the calculator below.
 If you intelligently combine protein sources, you may need to eat a lot less total protein to reach optimal amino acids for muscle growth.
 See the image below.

 Use the following calculator to assess which amino acids may be lacking in your meals.
 Then refer to the earlier infographic to see which protein sources you need to add to your meals to complement the lacking amino acid.

 Did you know we developed software with an algorithm that will – in the future – automatically combine protein sources in the right proportions for optimal amino acids per meal?

 Let us know whether we should professionalize this calculator here.

 With the calculator at hand, here are some examples of tasty recipes that intelligently combine protein sources.
 A great tip for vegetarians eating dairy is to create sauces based on high-protein quark or greek yogurt, and add it to their plant-based meals.